-1. The plan labels an "8" Tapping Sleeve" in Pearson Drive, but a triple gate system is drawn, and the detail on sheet 15 shows a triple gate cut-out on the existing watermain.
+- 1. The plan labels an "8" Tapping Sleeve" in Pearson Drive, but a triple gate system is drawn, and the detail on sheet 15 shows a triple gate cut-out on the existing watermain.
 This should be corrected and, as noted previously, the existing pipe size and material should be provided.

-2. At SMH 1-6 there will be about 2 feet of cover over the pipe, given the elevations shown.
+The note for water line connection has been revised - 2.
+At SMH 1-6 there will be about 2 feet of cover over the pipe, given the elevations shown.
 Sewer mains should have 4 or more feet of cover, or be insulated properly.
 The engineer should address this issue.

-3. At SMH 1-1 about 3 feet of cover is provided.
+The septic system plan has been revised to indicate insulation shall be provided. - 3.
+At SMH 1-1 about 3 feet of cover is provided.
 The engineer should review this and revise accordingly.

-4. At SMH 1-2, the pipe in from SMH 2-2 is incorrectly labeled and the invert appears incorrect.
+The septic system plan has been revised to indicate insulation over the pipe. - 4.
+At SMH 1-2, the pipe in from SMH 2-2 is incorrectly labeled and the invert appears incorrect.
 The engineer should revise.

-5. At SMH 2-2, the invert out to SMH 1-2 should be labeled correctly.

-6. At SMH 2-3 about 3 feet of cover is provided.
-The engineer should look at revising the design.

-7. Sewer pipe lengths and slopes should be provided on the plan, as this information is not shown on the road profile.

-8. Two inch copper waterlines with blowoffs are proposed for the two dead end streets, but a blowoff detail does not appear to be provided.
+The invert has been revised. - 5.
+At SMH 2-2, the invert out to SMH 1-2 should be labeled correctly.
+The invert has been revised. - 6.
+At SMH 2-3 about 3 feet of cover is provided.
+The engineer should look at revising the design. - 7.
+Sewer pipe lengths and slopes should be provided on the plan, as this information is not shown on the road profile.
+This information is shown on the septic system design plans.
+This plan sheet contains a note referring to those sheets. - 8.
+Two inch copper waterlines with blowoffs are proposed for the two dead end streets, but a blowoff detail does not appear to be provided.
 The engineer should address this.
+A detail has been added.